The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 VI.
 Homework

-Opened diaries and wrote down homework
+We opened our diaries and wrote down our homework.

 2) Notebook page 51-52